Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 - `<rp>` is the resource provider’s name after the `Microsoft` part, e.g., `Microsoft.Compute` = `compute`.
 - `res` defines this is a resource module
 - `<provider>` is the logical abstraction of various APIs used by Terraform.
 In most cases, this is going to be `azurerm` or `azuread` for resource modules.

-{{< hint type=note >}}

-We will maintain a set of CSV files in the [AVM Central Repo (`Azure/Azure-Verified-Modules`)](https://github.com/Azure/Azure-Verified-Modules/tree/main/docs/static/module-indexes) with the correct singular names for all resource types to enable checks to utilize this list to ensure repos are named correctly.
-To see the formatted content of these CSV files with additional information, please visit the [AVM Module Indexes](/Azure-Verified-Modules/indexes) page.

-This will be updated quarterly, or ad-hoc as new RPs/ Resources are created and highlighted via a check failure.

-{{< /hint >}}

 #### ID: RMNFR2 - Category: Inputs - Parameter/Variable Naming